Deltares/hydromt_wflow/docs/user_guide/5_setup_methods/setup_grid_from_geodataset.rst

 1. Static inflows at GRDC gauges
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 In this example, we will add static inflows at the GRDC gauges locations.
-For the locations, we use the **gauges_grdc.geosjon** file that is in the staticgeoms folder of the Wflow model.
-The first few columns of our geosjon attributes look like this:
+For the locations, we use the **gauges_grdc.geojson** file that is in the staticgeoms folder of the Wflow model.
+The first few columns of our geojson attributes look like this:

 .. list-table::
     :header-rows: 1